Join Our Community of Doers

 - Duke’s commitment to diversity and inclusion includes sexual orientation, gender identity, and gender expression.
-If you would like to share with us more about either, and have not done so elsewhere in the application, we invite you to do so here, or use any previous essay prompt you feel is appropriate.
+If you would like to share with us more about your identity, you can do so here, or use any previous essay prompt you feel is appropriate.
 (250 words maximum)